leouieda/website/about/masters.md

 I did my Master's degree in Geophysics at the Observatório Nacional in Rio de Janeiro, Brazil, under the supervision of
 [Valéria C. F. Barbosa](http://lattes.cnpq.br/0391036221142471).
-I started in March 2010 and presented my dissertation in October 2011.
+I started in March 2010 and defended my dissertation in October 2011.

+The dissertation was published as the paper:

+* [/papers/paper-planting-anomalous-densities-2012]

-The dissertation was published as the paper [/papers/paper-planting-anomalous-densities-2012] and the method that we developed is implemented in the software [Fatiando a Terra][/software/fatiando].
+The method that we developed is implemented in the software [Fatiando a Terra][/software/fatiando].
 You'll find supplementary material, the PDF, and links to the publisher in the paper page.